 So save the file and close your merge tool.

 Now we’ll have all our changes (the merged changes) in the file file1.txt.
-The new merged file1.txt should still show the SVN conflict warning triangle.
+The newly merged file1.txt should still show the SVN conflict warning triangle.

 And in the conflict resolution dialogue box now displayed just click okay to confirm the resolution and then click OK to the last confirmation dialogue box.